Sanatorium Park

-Sanatorium Park (Welsh: Parc Sanatorium) is a public park in the Leckwith district of western Cardiff, Wales.
+Sanatorium Park (Welsh: Parc Sanatorium) is a public park in the Canton district of western Cardiff, Wales.
 It includes open green space, wildflower hedgerows, two play areas, and a football goal with a half basketball court.

 Description

 The entrances to the park are from Treganna Street and Lawrenny Avenue, and from the Ely Trail footpath that runs through the park.
 The River Ely runs along the western side of the park; Trelai Park (the site of former Ely Racecourse) is on the other side of the river, but there is no pedestrian bridge between the parks.
 The Grangetown Viaduct carries the A4232 road over the southern edge of the park.
 Ysgol Gymraeg Treganna, a Welsh-medium primary school, is on the northern edge of the park.

 History

 Lansdowne Hospital was located to the northeast of the park; the buildings have been demolished and the site is now used for housing.

 Sanatorium Park adjoins of the site of the former Ely Paper Works, latterly known as the Arjo Wiggins Teape Paper Mill, which opened in 1865 and closed in 2000.
 Samuel Evans and Thomas Owen took over the works in 1877, and by 1889 the works was producing between 145 and 150 tons of paper per week.
 After the works closed, the site was cleared in preparation for redevelopment.
 Work started on a new housing development of the 53-hectare site in 2015, named The Mill.

 Canton Brickworks adjoined the park and was situated at the end of Sanitorium Road.
 It is shown on maps published between 1898 and 1938, but by 1947 it had been demolished.